Salary Outlook for Social Psychologist

 Job Outlook for Social Psychologists

-BLS reports employment for psychologists, including social psychologists, will grow by 14% through 2028.
+The BLS reports employment for psychologists, including social psychologists, should grow by 7% between 2023 and 2033.
 Employment for all psychologists will increase because of the greater desire for people to obtain assistance with their mental health disorders.
 More psychological services are needed at mental health centers, social services agencies, and hospitals.
-(BLS.gov)

-The Bureau of Labor Statistics also reports job demand for sociologists will increase by 9% by 2028, faster than average.
+The BLS also reports job demand for sociologists will increase by 6.9% between 2023 and 2033, faster than average.
 Demand for sociologists is driven by a greater need to apply psychological and sociological research to other disciplines.
 Social psychologists may work with other researchers, such as economists, survey researchers, and market researchers.
-(BLS.gov)

 Summary

-A high salary is possible as a social psychologist, with typical salaries ranging from $55,000 to more than $100,000.
-Earning the highest salary requires a Ph.D. and work in either the private sector or a university.
+A high salary is possible as a social psychologist, with the top 10% salary for psychologists in general starting at $151,880.
+Earning the highest salary requires a PhD and work in either the private sector or a university.
 Private practice also is a good option if you want to work independently and determine your salary.